I've used them for years, I've recommended them to all my clients, and they continue to impress.

 Yes we're repeating ourselves, but in a different way.
 This is an update on their recent deals.

 They're making some serious moves out there in Sofia.
-They've been dropping their pricing recently, with 70% off on upon signup to a whopping $3.95/mo to start (as of March 2018).
+They've been dropping their pricing recently, with 70% off on upon signup to a whopping $3.95/mo to start (as of this review).
 That's some seriously good pricing.

 If you're trying to save as much cheddar as possible, but still want solid features – c'mon man – this is a great balance.